Jason’s Priorities

 Climate Resilience

-On the ground, I’ve helped plant more than 140 trees in District 7—with a goal of 200 by the end of my first term.
-I also voted to make drought water conservation measures permanent, bringing clarity and long-term water security to residents.
-I’ll continue working closely with the Development Department to embed sustainability into every project we build.
-Climate policy is also public safety policy, and cleaner air, greener streets, and safer infrastructure all contribute to a healthier city.
-As a father, I want my children and yours to grow up in a resilient, thriving Pasadena.
+I will continue working closely with the City Manager and his Department directors to embed sustainability into every project the city touches.
+Cleaner air, greener streets, and safer infrastructure all contribute to a healthier city.
+As a dad, I want my children and yours to grow up in a resilient, thriving Pasadena.

 Public Safety